azeltov/adf-dataflow-workshop/docs/04a-load-raw-ref-data.md

 # Module 4a: Load reference data from staging to raw zone into Paruet

-In this module - we will review all the artifacts we imported for reference data in a detailed fashion.<br>
+In this module - we will review all the artifacts we imported for reference data in a detailed fashion and learn from them.<br>

 The data engineering work done in this module is -<br>
-Load CSV data in staging zone as parquet to the raw zone.<br>
+Read reference data in CSV format in the staging zone, transform to a more optimal format (space and query efficient), parquet to the raw zone.<br>

 ## 4a.1: Dataset review